pinchunchou/cmssw/HLTrigger/Configuration/python/README.md

 ### HLT customization functions for 2023 Run-3 studies

-customizeHLTFor2023_v5 includes:
+customizeHLTFor2023_v5_fromFile includes:
 - customizeHLTFor2023_onlyHCALrechits <---- apply the new HCAL rechits to all PF and calo jet modules.
 - customizeJECFor2023_v5_fromFile <---- load the latest JEC obtained on April 27
 - customizePFHadronCalibrationFor2023_v5_fromFile <---- load the latest JEC obtained on April 27 for both PF and calo jets

-All previous JEC and PF hadron calibration are wrong because of the ECAL bug.
+All previous JEC and PF hadron calibration are wrong because of the ECAL bug in the MC global tag.
-To get the fixed ECAL tag please use 126X_mcRun3_2023_forPU65_v4
+To get the fixed ECAL tag in MC please use 126X_mcRun3_2023_forPU65_v4.
+For data, please use the usual global tag.

 ```
 cmsrel CMSSW_13_0_0